 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-MEALS: Kick back and relax while all your Tanzanian meals are prepared for you.
+MEALS: Relax while all your Tanzanian meals are prepared for you.
 We’ll enjoy a variety of fresh, healthy options that include poultry, beef, fish, vegetables, and fruit.
 We pride ourselves on offering good tasting breakfasts, lunches, dinners, and snacks.
 While we’ll enjoy sharing happy hours together, the purchase of alcoholic beverages is not included in the trip fees.

 YOUR GROUP: The group size ranges from 5 to 12 participants, plus several local guides.
 Each group consists of people of various ages, backgrounds, and abilities.